hadwi537/UniGuideOnline/README.md

 We can then run npm-start and see page on localhost:3000

+### configuration of pm2

 ### development

 Lifecycle outline:
 Make changes on local
 Pull changes in ec2 instance
+If your IP changes, you'll need to update the ssh address in the securtiy group for specified ec2 instance

 recompile